A·PPLIED

 Tell me what you're working on.

-We respond within two business days.
+I will respond within two business days.